DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Report.md

 ## IN THE WORKS

-# Superstore Data Analysis Exercises
+# Superstore Data Analysis Report

 **Dashinee Parmanum**
 *Self-directed portfolio hybrid project in Statistics and Data Analysis - Fall 2025*